First Time Home Buyer Mortgage Mississauga, ON

-If your down payment is less than 20% of your purchase price, you are required to pay for insurance on your mortgage.
+If your down payment is less than 20% of your purchase price, you are required to pay for insurance on your first time home buyer mortgage.
 Your lender will explain what the premiums are based on how much of a down payment you do have.
 You are able to include the insurance costs in your mortgage, but that does make them more expensive.

 4. Closing and Moving Costs - Legal Fees, Property Tax and Strata Fee Adjustments

 It is very wise to budget another 2% of your purchase price for closing costs.
-In addition to buying the home, you will have legal fees, property tax and/or strata fee adjustments, house insurance (a condition of your mortgage is that you must have house insurance) and actual costs to move into your new home.
+In addition to buying the home, you will have legal fees, property tax and/or strata fee adjustments, house insurance (a condition of your first time home buyer mortgage is that you must have house insurance) and actual costs to move into your new home.